Skip to main content

 3 mentions Positive Neutral Negative

-• “The combat music that kicks in when enemies spawn not only breaks up the repetition, but it also emphasizes the stakes of the job and the hack, making you feel the risk of being forced out of the system.”
+• “Thankfully, the combat music that kicks in when the IC spawns not only breaks up the repetition, it actually drives home the point of the job, the hack, and the risk involved, making you feel the danger of being forced out of the system.”

 • “Previously, I complained about the lack of music in the game in cyberspace.”